Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt--fmlo0D_LXM.md

 # [March 30th, 2021 Livestream](../2021-03-30.md)
 ## Q&A: Will there be Belt Mk.6?
 https://www.youtube.com/watch?v=-fmlo0D_LXM
-This question was possibly duplicated with a more recent answer: [April 6th, 2021 Livestream Q&A: Mk.6 Belts?](./yt-sUed4aFcYLs.md) [https://www.youtube.com/watch?v=sUed4aFcYLs](https://www.youtube.com/watch?v=sUed4aFcYLs)
+This question was possibly duplicated with a more recent answer: [April 27th, 2021 Livestream Q&A: Will there ever be a belt that goes faster, like a Mk.6 one?](./yt-cnyCqL7xl6U.md) [https://www.youtube.com/watch?v=cnyCqL7xl6U](https://www.youtube.com/watch?v=cnyCqL7xl6U)

 ### Topics